MileHacker Logo

 • Sagres lacks party nightlife.
 Nightlife here is relaxed, centered around casual surf bars.

-Portuguese Cultural refinements
+Portuguese Cultural hints

 • Portuguese enjoy their coffee, usually strong espresso ("bica"), a common ritual after meals.